winksaville/rust-binance-cli/README.md

 ## Before committing

 If you like to submit a PR please Run `cargo pre-commit` before uploading.
-It runs cargo check, fmt, test, tarpaulin and clippy
+It runs cargo check, fmt, test, tarpaulin and clippy.

+> Note: to run `cargo pre-commit` you must have previously
+> copied the `./cargo-pre-commit` to `~/.cargo/bin`.

 ```
 $ cargo pre-commit